 Bottom Line: Mental health is health; and none of us can get free if we don't take care for our mind, body and spirit - collectively.

 Play is one of the most therapeutic activities that we engage in.
 Play is the mindful exploration of joy.
 Play encourages risk-taking, interconnectivity, and self-expression.
 These embodied practices re-create feelings of belonging.
 That's why they're recreational.
 Perhaps you play music or sports.
 Perhaps you play games.
 Maybe you role play.
 When we play together, we stay together, which means we stay whole.
 We play together and we stay united.
 We play together and we support each other's joy.

-We engage a praxis of play in all our work.
-We believe work is a function of play and play is liberation-focused work.
+We engage a praxis of play in all of our work.
+In fact, we believe work is a function of play and an essential component of liberation.
 Play centers happiness and wellbeing.
 It invites us to be daring.
 It challenges us to confront our failures and grow.
-It invites us to connect and understand that life is about so much more than struggle.
-It’s also about celebration, resilience, and community.
+It invites us to connect and remember that life is about so much more than struggle.
+It’s also about celebration, freedom, and community.

-If life isn’t fun, if we're not intentional about joy, then why are we healing?
-Yes, healing hurts, but does healing really happen if we can’t cultivate happiness in the end and along way?
+If life isn’t fun, if we're not intentional about joy, then what's the point?
+Yes, life can be hard, but are we really living if we can't cultivate happiness in the end and along way?